 The NGV offers guided tours in Auslan, introducing visitors to select exhibitions and highlights from the NGV Collection.
 Auslan tours are led by artists who are Deaf.
 No English interpretation is provided.
 Family Auslan tours led by artists who are Deaf are also offered and English interpretation is provided.

-Multimedia guides with Auslan interpretation are available for all Melbourne Winter Masterpieces and selected major exhibitions, and can be hired from the Ticketing Desk.
-These guides can also be viewed online via the relevant exhibition page.
+For all Melbourne Winter Masterpieces and selected major exhibitions, transcripts of the audio content from the multimedia guides is available for free download via the relevant exhibition page.

 The National Relay Service is an Australia-wide phone service to assist individuals who are Deaf, or who have a hearing or speech impairment, with making and receiving phone calls.
 For further details, visit National Relay Service.